JadeAnt/Password-Generator-Webapp/README.md

 # Password-Generator-Webapp
 A simple webapp that generates a random password for you with uppercase and lowercase letters, symbols, and numbers.

-Note: See my Random Password Generator made in C++ for something similar in terminal here: https://github.com/JadeAnt/Random-Password-Generator
+Note: See my Random Password Generator made in C++ for something similar in terminal here

+https://github.com/JadeAnt/Random-Password-Generator

 # Description